7 Best Places to Buy Cheap Contacts Online

 For example, I have an astigmatism in my left eye, and I need different contacts for each eye.
 Because of my astigmatism, and my extreme nearsightedness, I pay almost $40 a box of contacts.

 Because of that, my costs are automatically almost double what some people pay.
-Now, this isn’t to scare you into staying with or getting glasses, but it is to share that contacts can be expensive.
+This isn’t to scare you into staying with or purchasing glasses, but it is to share that contacts can be expensive.

 However, there are so many ways to cut costs on the price of contacts, and that includes buying cheap contacts online.